Performance review season can be a daunting period for both management and employees.

 General comments will leave an employee feeling confused and in the dark as to what aspect of their work needs to be corrected or how they can pursue improvements.

 Failing to be direct in your messaging will impact the way your message is received and create further confusion about what the expectations are.
-Managers should be specific on what behaviours of their employees that they are celebrating and what actions require improvements.
+Managers should be specific on what behaviors of their employees they are celebrating and what actions require improvements.

 4. Offer guidance